jiayi0206/Getting-and-Cleaning-Data-Project/README.md

 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-First of all, I merge the training and the test sets to create one data set, then I extract only the measurements on the mean and standard deviation for each measurement
-Next,use activity names to name the activities in the data set Finally I create an independent tidy data set with the average of each variable for each activity and each subject

 Steps to work on this course project

 Download the data source and put into a folder on your local drive.
 You'll have a UCI HAR Dataset folder.